hellbox/srob-migration/content/reviews/no-one-owns-a-city.md

 name = "No one owns a city"
 title = "No one owns a city"
 dek = "Next Tuesday, Faith Erin Hicks debuts the second book in her impressive Nameless City trilogy at Elliott Bay Book Company.
-Her books draw you in with their easy kinetic energy, and they keep you impressed with their nuanced political intrigue." facebookauto = "Faith Erin Hicks reads at Elliott Bay Book Company next Tuesday.
+Her books draw you in with their easy kinetic energy, and they keep you impressed with their nuanced political intrigue." type = "Review"facebookauto = "Faith Erin Hicks reads at Elliott Bay Book Company next Tuesday.
 We're crazy about her Nameless City books." twitterauto = "We love the Nameless City books by @FaithErinHicks.
 She reads @ElliottBayBooks on Tuesday." reviews_byline = ["writers/paul-constant.md"] reviews_books = ["books/the-nameless-city.md", "books/the-stone-heart.md"]